-- The extent to which programs are running at capacity based on occupied units / served persons - The extent to which programs are spending down their CoC grants - The extent to which participants achieve housing stability, i.e., retain or exit to permanent housing for permanent supportive housing and exit to permanent housing for rapid rehousing and transitional housing
+- The extent to which programs are running at capacity based on occupied units / served persons - The extent to which programs are spending down their CoC grants

-- 7. The Project Review Panel will meet over the course of one to two days to jointly discuss each application, conduct short in-person interview sessions with applicants, and individually score applications: - Ranked list(s) will be prepared based on raw scores, then translated to a tiered list. - b.
+- The extent to which participants achieve housing stability, i.e., retain or exit to permanent housing for permanent supportive housing and exit to permanent housing for rapid rehousing and transitional housing - 7.
+The Project Review Panel will meet over the course of one to two days to jointly discuss each application and individually score applications.
+Applicants may be requested to address questions from the committee. - a.
+Ranked list(s) will be prepared based on raw scores, then translated to a tiered list for the annual competition process.
+Special NOFO does not require tiered projects only ranking but all project need to be ranking, including planning grants. - b.
 Renewal HMIS and Coordinated Entry projects will be automatically ranked in Tier 1, immediately above the project that straddles Tiers 1 and 2, if any.
-Another mechanism will be used to evaluate HMIS and Coordinated Entry outside the CoC NOFA Review and Rank process. - c.
+Another mechanism will be used to evaluate HMIS, Coordinated Entry outside the CoC NOFO Review and Rank process. - c.
 The Panel will consider reallocating renewal projects see Reallocation below.
-In the event that the Project Review Panel identifies a renewal project(s) whose funding should not be renewed or should be decreased, the Panel will determine whether any new proposed projects should be awarded and will proceed with reallocation see Reallocation below. - 8.
+In the event that the Project Review Panel identifies a renewal project(s) whose funding should not be renewed or should be decreased, the Panel will determine whether any new proposed projects should be awarded and will proceed with reallocation see Reallocation below. - d.
+For the Special NOFO the planning grant will be ranked at the top of the ranked list, then all other applications will be ranked by score. - 8.
 Panel releases scoring results to applicants with reminder of appeals process see Appeals below.
 Homebase will distribute a summary of general panel feedback on select scoring factors. - 9.
 Appellate hearings will be held, if requested, and results will be distributed. - 10.
-The Leadership Council will consider and modify/approve the Priority List of Projects, which is then included in the Tulsa CoC's Consolidated NOFA Application. - 11.
-Tulsa CoC's Consolidated NOFA Application is made available for public review and reference on the Tulsa CoC website. - 12.
-2022 process debriefs are held with Project Review Panel Members, project applicants, and the Collaborative Applicant.
-This information will support the 2022 NOFA Task Group in making recommendations for improvement for the 2022 competition.
+The Leadership Council will consider and modify/approve the Priority List of Projects, which is then included in the Tulsa CoC's Consolidated NOFO Application. - 11.
+Tulsa CoC's Consolidated NOFO Application is made available for public review and reference on the Tulsa CoC website. - 12.
+Annual process debriefs are held with Project Review Panel Members, project applicants, and the Collaborative Applicant.
+This information will support the NOFO Task Group in making recommendations for improvement for the next annual or Special competition.